 SVT says: “Cryptocurrency is, according to financial crime experts, a strong warning signal about suspected crime and money laundering.”
 Ya don’t say.

 Gosh, this poker table seems completely devoid of suckers

 Just as crypto is the history of financial scams on fast forward, Decentralised Finance is the history of crypto scams on fast forward — first as farce, then as bigger farce.

 - Yield farmers on the Compound protocol — who get COMP tokens for making transactions — are manipulating the USDT market on Compound to generate COMP for themselves, because they can.

-- The crypto venture capitalists who control the “decentralised” Compound protocol — most prominently Andreesen Horowitz and Robert Leshner, the CEO of Compound — are twiddling the reserve percentage, because they can.
+- The crypto venture capitalists who control the “decentralised” Compound protocol — most prominently Andreessen Horowitz and Robert Leshner, the CEO of Compound — are twiddling the reserve percentage, because they can.
 [Compound]

 - They aren’t bothering to fix the actual broken USDT market, because they don’t have to.

-The purpose seems to be to skim dimes from suckers, and funnel them to Andreesen Horowitz.
+The purpose seems to be to skim dimes from suckers, and funnel them to Andreessen Horowitz.
 If you ever wonder “why did COMP think X was a good idea,” that’s the answer.

 Crypto fans look forward to luring fresh suckers into crypto by talking up the unfeasible interest rates on DeFi — “much like the ICO bubble.”
 [Twitter, archive]

 It is difficult to overstate how laughably illegal it would be to run an “investment” market in this manner outside crypto — or inside crypto, if the SEC ever notices.
 This makes the Telegram ICO scam look defensible.